 “We wanted to move the ball more,” Brandenburg said.
 “We were stuck to one side of the court and were getting in some bad habits that we have gotten over many years of playing basketball. … We just wanted to stay out of trouble and to try and find the open spots.
 We understand our offense and we know where our girls are going to be.”

 It worked as the Lady Tigers opened the second half with a pair of quick buckets.
 The Lady Tigers climbed to within four points with the help of 8-2 run early in the third quarter.
 But that was as close as they would get as Community closed out the third quarter with a 7-0 run and a 26-15 lead.

-Page 2 of 2 - Mark Twain finally put it all together in the fourth quarter as the Lady Tigers outscored Community 12-8.
+Mark Twain finally put it all together in the fourth quarter as the Lady Tigers outscored Community 12-8.
 After not scoring since she opened the second quarter with a bucket, Kayla Palmer scored three buckets in the fourth quarter.
 Palmer finished the night tied for the Lady Tigers’ lead with 8 points.

 Brandenburg was pleased with his seniors’ play late in the game.